Menu Close

 Part III - M.Sc. in Medical Physics with Course work and research

-The MSc degree (Course work and research) can be Offered by completing a 30 credit (1 year) optional research module after Part II to those who are having GPA of 3.0 or better in Part II.
-Depending on the level of performance (minimum GPA of 2.5 in Part III), Masters Degree(with research) can be offered.
+The MSc degree ( research) can be Offered by completing a 30 credit (1 year) optional research module after Part II to those who are having GPA of 3.0 or better in Part II.
+Depending on the level of performance (minimum GPA of 3.0 in Part III), Master’s Degree(research) can be offered.

 Course Modules